Franklin Center (Chicago)

-The supertall building is the tallest constructed in Chicago in the last quarter of the 20th century.
+The building is the tallest constructed in Chicago in the last quarter of the 20th century.
 It is the 6th tallest building in Chicago and the 23rd tallest in the United States.
 It contains office and retail space and a 350-space garage.

 Tishman Speyer acquired the property in 2004 and renamed the adjacent USG Building as Franklin Center in 2007 after USG relocated its offices.
 The name was later applied to the entire complex.

 History

 A 1982 consent decree split the American Telephone & Telegraph Company monopoly into several entities with local service providers becoming part of a Regional Bell Operating Company.
 In the decade that followed, AT&T erected new buildings across the country including the AT&T Building in New York City.
 April 5, 1985, AT&T issued a request for proposals that produced eleven respondents.
 Stein and Co., the winning realtor, sought Skidmore, Owings and Merrill as designers for the purpose of distinguishing a proposal from the nearby Willis Tower.
 AT&T employees began to occupy the office space April 3, 1989.

 The building was built under a self-imposed comprehensive minority contracting and affirmative action package that met the city's 1985 30% hiring rule for public sector projects.
 Chicago mayor Harold Washington's administration issued a directive that 30% of the work for public sector projects be set aside for minority and women-owned businesses.
 In a show of support for this rule, Stein & Co. and AT&T adopted the rule for its private development.